m3enzo/Advanced-Tab-Groups/README.md

 >  * Any issues you encounter please create a ticket on the GitHub page and I will do what I can to help you quickly.

-> [!NOTE]
-> On Twilight, you can use the view all tabs toolbar function to open saved tab groups, making the config unneeded.
-This is also the best way to make sure your tab stay grouped.
-Just save them before you close the browser and you will be able to keep them.
----

 ## Setup